potatoguy32/Password-Manager/README.md

 ```

 # Pending features
+There is no scrolling bar when you add a large number of sites.
-I haven't finished the feature to config or delete your passwords, but you can use SQL to do it, I promise the feature will be ready soon :).
+Also I haven't finished the feature to config or delete your passwords, but you can use SQL to do it, I promise the feature will be ready soon :).